Are you looking for ways to avoid embroidery hoops?

 3. Applying fusible interfacing material to the back of the fabric

 When this method is applied, the sheet of fabric gets a little heavier and thicker.
 It is best for intensive needlework as ending and starting the thread becomes very easy.
 Thanks to the second backing layer of the hoop that made this possible.
+This method also prevents your fabric from fraying as well.

 Machine Embroidery without a Hoop: